 Steve Backshall is an old-fashioned action hero.
 His leisure pursuits include mountaineering, kayaking and scuba diving.
 Coupled with his unsurpassed wildlife knowledge, make Backshall a compelling and motivational speaker.

 As an inspirational speaker, Steve can present on a range of wildlife, conservation, exploration, adventure and natural history topics.

-Steve’s fascinating experiences along with his warm presentation style combine to make an engaging and entertaining event for all types of audience from business to educational.
+Steve’s fascinating experiences, along with his warm presentation style, make an engaging and entertaining event.

 2020 Virtual Presentations

 As a result of the lockdown, Steve has broadcasted weekly lessons on his YouTube channel.
 Furthermore, he has been filming Springwatch and Deadly DIY.